seiyaku

 Snowflake Cross

-A snowflake traditionally meant a small fluffy ice crystal, until about 2017, when it became a derogatory term used by people who felt the need to carry guns to buy a hamburger.
+A snowflake traditionally meant a small fluffy ice crystal.
+Since around 2017, however, the word has also become a derogatory term, often used by people who feel the need to carry a gun to buy a hamburger.

 This page introduces an alternative use of the word.

 When water freezes, its molecules stack together to form a regular crystalline ice lattice, which has six-fold symmetry.
-It is because of this hexagonal crystal symmetry that practically all snowflakes have six arms.
-Most crosses have four main arms, but some have such a delicate, filigree appearance, that they remind us of snowflakes.
+It's because of this hexagonal crystal symmetry that practically all snowflakes have six arms.
+(The BBC explains this beautifully in their short video on the science of snowflakes.)

-This is an interesting example because usually crosses in this area have the Slavic Ukraine Orthodox design.
+It's an interesting example because usually crosses in this area have the traditional Ukrainian Orthodox design.

 The spiky style also makes a useful lightning conductor.

-Perhaps one reason the cross on this old wooden Kyiv church has survived so long, is because the intricate design prevents heavy eagles (orel) from using it as a perch.
+Perhaps one reason the cross on the chapel has survived so long, is because the intricate design prevents heavy eagles (orel) from using it as a perch.

-And the snowflake connection to this reference to war?
-World leaders give the same excuse as the snowflake does in an avalanche...
+And what about the snowflake as a metaphor for war?
+World leaders and the people who elect them, give the same excuse as the snowflake does in an avalanche...
 "It's not my fault."

 And finally...